morningmoni/morningmoni.github.io/words.md

 What if someone simply doesn’t have any morality and doesn’t even care?
 The word “PUA” appears quite often recently on the news.
 The victims may not have the power to rebel.
 But still, I (naively) believe that revenge will come one way or another, e.g., the “artist” might lose his job (if he values job over sex of course).
 Also, public opinion seems to be extremely powerful and can put great pressure on the ones in the eye of the storm.
 I was put under the spotlight twice by accident.
 But luckily, most of the “melon-eating people” were on my side :)

 What if the stories are not under the spotlight then?
 I don’t quite believe in fairness and criminals may also get away with their crimes.
 However, I conjecture that their minds will be altered in a way that could prevent them from (originally reachable) greater success, i.e., they could have used the same skill/time for sth greater.
 But again, different ppl may value different things (what I value is apparently different from many men lol) and it’s hard to define one’s success.
-Also, that might just be my self-comforting.
+Also, that might just be self-consolation.

 I have a hypothesis that one’s mind is largely shaped by her childhood.
 Boys that were harrassed become gays.
 Girls that got infected become neat freaks.
 Those who didn’t feel love don’t know how to trust, and those who saw lies understand words matter.
 Some are born dreamers, some players.
 And dreamers always dream, players always play.